-One UI is Samsung’s custom Android skin that’s currently on its second iteration, and soon going on the third.
-One UI 2.5 is Samsung’s latest software which debuted with the Galaxy Note 20 series.
-It’s still based on Android 10 like One UI 2.0 and One UI 2.1 that came before it.
-However, the new update is a hefty one, and comes with a whole host of new features onboard.
+One UI is Samsung’s custom Android skin that’s currently on its third iteration.
+One UI 2.5 is a version of Samsung’s smartphone software that debuted with the Galaxy Note 20 series.
+It’s based on Android 10 just like One UI 2.0 and One UI 2.1 that came before it.
+However, the version added a whole host of features to Galaxy phones.

 Samsung One UI 2.5 features